Summer and Term-time Legal Internships

 Depending on the availability of cases and scheduling, legal interns may be assigned to work with CAIR Coalition’s legal team to provide both direct representation to detainees and/or assistance to pro bono attorneys who agree to represent detainees.
 During our jail visits, we encounter individuals in need of representation in their immigration cases.
 CAIR Coalition assists adult detainees in removal proceedings to apply for protection-based relief (asylum, withholding of removal, and protection under the Convention Against Torture), Cancellation of Removal for Lawful and for non-Lawful Permanent Residents, U and T visas, Adjustment of Status, Refugee Waivers and claims to United States citizenship.
 CAIR Coalition assists youth detainees with preparing applications for humanitarian based protection such as asylum, U/T visas, or Special Immigrant Juvenile Status.
-Legal interns may also be asked to attend Credible Fear and Reasonable Fear Interviews with individuals seeking preliminary adjudications of an expressed fear of return.

 - Applicants must have a strong academic background and commitment to public interest law.

 - Spanish fluency strongly preferred (required for work with the children’s program).

 - Experience working in the area of immigration law and/or immigrants’ rights is a plus.

 - Ability to relate to and work with low-income clients with histories of trauma and/or previous interactions with the criminal justice system is a plus.

 - For summer internship positions: Ability to commit 40 hours per week to CAIR Coalition for at least 10 weeks is required.
 Days that include jail visits are usually 10-12 hour days, leaving early in the morning from the CAIR Coalition office and returning the evening of the same day.